Honours+ Workshops

 Available sessions:

-The “Teamwork & Constructive Communication” workshop on 31.01.2022 will take place online.
-The other session on 21.03.2022 is for now scheduled to take place at EDLAB’s Tapijn Building X unless last-minute Covid-19 restrictions require it to be offered online.
-All attendees will receive a reminder email with the exact location/link two days before the session.
+All “Finding your Way through the Methods Maze” workshops are scheduled to take place at EDLAB’s Tapijn Building X. All attendees will receive a reminder email with the exact location two days before the session.

 Creative Problem Solving